thinger-io/Docs/sigfox/README.md

 <img src="./assets/create_sigfox_callback.png" width="700px" style="border: 1px solid #000000;">

 Then, we need to configure the callback to write to our data bucket.
-If you want to show how the configuration looks like, here you have our configuration.
+If you want to see how the configuration looks like, here you have our configuration.
 But you have the details of every field after the screenshot.

 <p align="center">
 <img src="./assets/sigfox_callback.png" style="border: 1px solid #000000;">